innerout/Emacs/README.md

 install.sh is running a python script that is setting up cedet in your home directory and then is backing up your .emacs and .emacs.d directory if any of them exists in a tar file in your home directory called **oldemacs.tar.gz** and lastly emacs.tar.gz is unpacked in your home directory.

-After that you will have a fully working emacs IDE for C/C++ projects.
+After that you will have a fully working emacs IDE for C/C++/Python projects.
 The plugins that i have already installed support more languages and with a few additions you could have great support for other languages too.

-For example if you want python auto completion install **[JEDI](https://github.com/tkf/emacs-jedi)** and you got a python IDE.

 ## Installed plugins
 1. [aggressive-indent](https://github.com/Malabarba/aggressive-indent-mode)